FOX NEWS FIRST: Trump supports changes to gun background checks, urges 'insecure' Oprah to run in 2020

 - President Trump would support efforts to improve the nation's system for background checks for gun buyers, the White House says

-- Trump and critics trade bards over the president's weekend comments on Friday's Russia indictments, the FBI and Florida school shooting
+- Trump and critics trade barbs over the president's weekend comments on Friday's Russia indictments, the FBI and Florida school shooting

 - Some who knew Nikolas Cruz are shocked that he could have carried out the school shooting massacre in Parkland, Fla., despite his troubled history and warning signs